Contact Us for a Free Consultation (213) 542-0979

 • A first-time embezzlement of money or property worth $400 or less is punishable by only a fine, community service, and informal probation.

-• If the amount embezzled was greater than $3,200,000, then four additional years could be added to the sentence.
+• If the embezzled amount was more significant than $3,200,000, four additional years could be added to the sentence.

-If you are placed on informal probation, then you will be required to check in with the court to ensure you are paying the fines and completing community service hours.
+If you are placed on informal probation, you must check in with the court to ensure you are paying the fines and completing community service hours.
+Informal probation means a probation officer does not supervise you, but you must adhere to the court's conditions.

 Expungement

-If you are convicted of PC 503 embezzlement, you are eligible to have the conviction expunged.
+If you are convicted of PC 503 embezzlement, you can have the conviction expunged.

-An expungement under Penal Code 1203.4 releases you from most of the consequences associated with the conviction, but you have to first successfully complete probation.
+An expungement under Penal Code 1203.4 releases you from most of the consequences associated with the conviction, but you must complete probation first.

 Defending Penal Code 503 Embezzlement Cases

-There's a lot of embezzlement-related offenses that are charged in Santa Barbara county.
-You obviously want to get an attorney who's got experience handling these cases, knows how to defend them, knows how to negotiate and knows how to mitigate them.
+There are a lot of embezzlement-related offenses that are charged in Santa Barbara County.
+You want to get an attorney who's experienced in handling these cases, knows how to defend them, knows how to negotiate, and knows how to mitigate them.

-Other times, you're charged the right way and you need the best to come in and negotiate for you, show all the mitigating factors and get you the best resolution possible.
+Other times, you're charged the right way, and you need the best to negotiate for you, show all the mitigating factors, and get you the best resolution possible.

 We might be able to argue you didn't cause any loss, breach a duty of confidence, or take advantage of the alleged victim.